Almost Famous: Production

 Crowe based the character of Penny Lane on the real-life Pennie Lane Trumbull and her group of female promoters who called themselves the "Flying Garter Girls Group".
 Though they were not in the Flying Garter Girls group, various other women have been described as Crowe's inspiration, for instance Pamela Des Barres and Bebe Buell.
-Sarah Polley was originally cast as Penny Lane, but, when Brad Pitt dropped out, she dropped out as well and was replaced with Kate Hudson.
-Natalie Portman was also considered.
+Sarah Polley was originally cast as Penny Lane, but, when Brad Pitt dropped out, she dropped out as well.
+Natalie Portman and Kirsten Dunst were also considered, but Kate Hudson was finally cast for the role.
+According to Crowe, she "hung in and had turned down leads in other movies just to play the part" and soon obtained it "because of her loyalty".
+For her performance, Hudson won the Golden Globe Award for Best Supporting Actress and was nominated for an Academy Award for Best Supporting Actress, among others.

 The character of William Miller's mother (played by Frances McDormand) was based on Crowe's own mother, who even showed up on the set to keep an eye on him while he worked.
 Although he asked his mother not to bother McDormand, the two women ended up getting along well.
-Meryl Streep was also considered for the role.
+Meryl Streep and Rita Wilson were also considered for the role.
+For her performance, McDormand was nominated for an Academy Award, a Golden Globe and a BAFTA, among others.

 Alice in Chains' guitarist/vocalist Jerry Cantrell was Crowe's first choice for the role of Stillwater bass player Larry Fellows.
 Cantrell is friends with Crowe and had previously appeared in two films directed by him, Singles (1992) and Jerry Maguire (1996).
 Cantrell was busy writing the songs for his solo album Degradation Trip and had to turn the role down.
 Mark Kozelek was cast instead.